 Solution

 For the above cementing problem, we will add another column to the chart for mixing water requirements.
 Proceed as in the two previous example problems until you have to fill in the mixing water requirements for the Class H cement.
-This quantity you can find in the Technical Data section of the Red Book in the table for “Water Requirements.”
+You can find this quantity in the Red Book Technical Data section in the table for “Water Requirements.”
 For Class H cement, the requirements are 4.3 gal/sk.
 Enter this under the appropriate column:

-Enter 4.3 gal for the absolute volume for water.
+Enter 4.3 gal for the absolute volume of water.
 Divide the water factor by the absolute volume to determine the materials (lb) for water.
-After that calculate the totals:
+After that, calculate the totals:

 Total lb ÷Total abs gal = lb/gal